CuriousCod/maimai-finale-songlist-editor/README.md

 Editor for maimai songlist table files

 ## Features ##
-Allows the decryption and editing of the following files:
+Allows the decryption/encryption and editing of the following files:
 - mmMusic.bin
 - mmScore.bin
 - mmTextout_ex.bin